jhmcstanton/Binder/README.md

 cabal install
 ```

+## Usage

+Binder usage is straight forward. `cd` to the root directory of your notes and simply run `binder`.
+This generates a
+`/target` directory with the styles and html output - just open the `binder.html` file in a web browser to view the
+results.

 ## Current State

 Binder currently compiles all markdown files with extension `.note` from the current directory and all subdirectories